Breadcrumbs

 Transport

 With housing close to campus, daily commuting costs are low.
 For leisure and country-wide travel, student discounts may apply, prices are €30–€80/month for local/regional travel with bus or train.
 Especially in the Netherlands cycling is cheapest.
+With the Finnish Student Union card, which you receive when paying the voluntary Finnish Student Union fee of 24.5 EUR, you are entitled to 30-50% discount on train tickets, besides other student discounts.

 How can I find accommodation during my study?